floooh/chef-emscripten/README.md

 * makes sure that git, python and node.js is installed (through standard cookbooks)
 * installs a JRE (default is the package 'default-jre')
-* creates a .emscripten file in the user's home directory
+* creates a ~/.emscripten file
-* create a directory /usr/local/src/emscripten-sdk
+* creates a ~/emscripten-sdk directory
-* download and install llvm+clang 3.2 tarball to /usr/local/src/emscripten-sdk/clang
+* download and install llvm+clang 3.2 tarball to ~/emscripten-sdk/clang
-* git clone the emscripten sdk to /usr/local/src/emscripten-sdk/emscripten
+* git clone the emscripten sdk to ~/emscripten-sdk/emscripten
 * git checkout the wanted branch (default is 'master')
-* create a /etc/profile.d/emscripten-sdk.sh with the EMSCRIPTEN environment variable, and PATH to the emscripten directory
+* add EMSCRIPTEN environment variable and path to .bash_profile

 ### Requirements ###
 #### Platform: ####